StarostinV/exeplmary_code/README.md

-Unlike Pyro which relies on PyTorch multiprocessing utils for parallelization on a single GPU/TPU device, this simple batched implementation of HMC algorithm allows efficient memory usage for without overhead from multiprocessing.
+Unlike Pyro which relies on PyTorch multiprocessing utils for parallelization on a single GPU/TPU device, this simple batched implementation of HMC algorithm allows efficient memory usage without overhead from multiprocessing.

 For the implementation, see __hamilonian_mc.py__ file.